-With the exception of land-based assets (leasehold land, buildings and yacht club), property, plant and equipment are measured at cost, which includes capitalised borrowing costs, less accumulated depreciation and any accumulated impairment losses.
+With the exception of land-based assets (leasehold land, buildings and yacht club), property, plant and equipment are measured at cost, less accumulated depreciation and any accumulated impairment losses.
 The cost of certain items of property, plant and equipment at 1 August 2017, the Company's date of transition to IFRS, was determined with reference to its fair value up to that date.